SpiNNakerManchester/SpiNNFrontEndCommon/README.md

 In addition to a standard Python installation, this package depends on:

     six
-    enum34
+    numpy
     DataSpecification
     PACMAN
     SpiNNMan
     SpiNNMachine
-    PyNN
-    numpy
+    spalloc

-These dependencies, excluding `numpy`, can be installed using `pip`:
+These dependencies can be installed using `pip`:

-    pip install six
+    pip install six numpy
-    pip install enum34
-    pip install DataSpecification
-    pip install PACMAN
-    pip install SpiNNMan
-    pip install PyNN
-    pip install SpiNNFrontEndCommon
-    pip install SpiNNMachine
+    pip install DataSpecification PACMAN SpiNNMan SpiNNMachine spalloc

-Details of the installation of `numpy` on various operating systems are shown below.

 Installing NumPy
 ================
-If you are using `virtualenv`, please also follow the instructions below to install `numpy`.
-Further instructions for adding this global package to your `virutalenv` are detailed in the "_User Installation_" and "_Developer Installation_" sections below.
+Note however that it is usually possible (and more convenient) to install pre-built binary distributions for your platform:

+    pip install --upgrade wheel
+    pip install --binary-only numpy

+Otherwise, use these instructions, depending on what platform you are using:

 Ubuntu Linux
 ------------